-- The code for this project works only with our 128x128 pixel OLED (https://adafru.it/fXP) and TFT (https://adafru.it/dXI) displays and 240x240 pixel IPS TFT (https://adafru.it/BhX) displays.
+- The code for this project works only with our 128x128 pixel OLED () and TFT () displays and 240x240 pixel IPS TFT () displays.
 Other displays such as our 160x128 TFT or various PiTFT displays ARE NOT SUPPORTED AT ALL, period, not even sorta. - Any recent Raspberry Pi board with the 40-pin GPIO header should work.
-The very earliest Pi boards Model A and B, with the 26-pin GPIO header are not compatible. - A Raspberry Pi 3 or Pi 2 is highly recommended.
-The code will run on a Pi Zero or other single-core Raspberry Pi boards, but performance lags greatly.
-We're gradually working to improve performance on these boards.
+The very earliest Pi boards - Model A and B, with the 26-pin GPIO header - are not compatible. - A Raspberry Pi 2 or greater is highly recommended.
+The code will run on a Pi Zero or other single-core Raspberry Pi boards, but performance lags quite a bit.
+Pi 4 works now, which was previously incompatible.